osrf/gazebo_tutorials/drcsim_atlas_mixer/tutorial.md

          sudo apt-get install python-pygame

-    **Note:** older versions of this package were broken.
-To check whether your version works, run this command to try to import pygame:

-        python -c 'import pygame.pypm'

-    You should see nothing in response; if you instead get an error (probably about an unresolved symbol), then try to get a newer version:

-        sudo apt-get update
-        sudo apt-get install python-pygame

 ## Simulation setup

 Let's start simulation with Atlas in a world where there's something to manipulate (be sure to do the usual `source /usr/share/drcsim/setup.sh` first):

     roslaunch drcsim_gazebo qual_task_2.launch

-**For drcsim < 3.1.0**: The package and launch file had a different name:

-    roslaunch atlas_utils qual_task_2.launch

 You'll see the robot at a table with a drill on it: